Gift Contagion in Online Groups: Evidence From Virtual Red Packets: Results

 It is possible that luckiest draw recipients send more simply because they receive more.
 To control for this ``amount'' effect, we implement the following matching procedure.
 Specifically, we match each luckiest draw recipient with non-luckiest draw recipients by holding the following variables constant: the total amount of the red packet, the number of recipients of that red packet, the order of receiving time, and the amount received by the corresponding recipient.
 Matching on the first three variables allows us to control for the effect of unobserved variables, as the backdoor criterion is satisfied \citep{pearl2009causality}.
 Moreover, matching on the received amount allows us to further control for the difference in the amount received.\footnote{We conduct one-to-many matching \citep{stuart2010matching}.} Our matching procedure yields 668,936 luckiest draw recipients and 1,658,283 non-luckiest draw recipients, representing successful matching of 33.7\% of our luckiest draw recipients.
 Additionally, we bootstrap for 1,000 replicates to construct the confidence intervals.

-As shown in the left panel of Figure~\ref{fig:luck_match}, the cash amount sent in the first subsequent red packet increases by 0.082 CNY from non-luckiest to luckiest draw recipients, an effect that is significant at the 1\% level.
+As shown in the left panel of Figure~\ref{fig:luck_match}, the cash amount sent in the first subsequent red packet increases by 0.080 CNY from non-luckiest to luckiest draw recipients, an effect that is significant at the 1\% level.
 This result suggests that being the luckiest draw recipient alone promotes the gift contagion.
-By contrast, for the \textit{second} subsequent red packet, we find a much smaller increase and the effect is no longer significant ($p=0.37$).\footnote{There is no significant difference for the third and subsequent red packets.} We also decompose the overall effect into the extensive and intensive margins.\footnote{Note that the definitions here are slightly different: (1) overall: the amount sent in the $k$th subsequent red packet; (2) extensive margin: whether the recipient sent the $k$th subsequent red packet; and (3) intensive margin: the amount sent conditional on being the user who sends the $k$th subsequent red packet.} Again, we find a significant difference for the extensive margin, instead of the intensive margin.
+By contrast, for the \textit{second} subsequent red packet, we find a much smaller increase and the effect is no longer significant ($p>0.1$).\footnote{There is no significant difference for the third and subsequent red packets.} We also decompose the overall effect into the extensive and intensive margins.\footnote{Note that the definitions here are slightly different: (1) overall: the amount sent in the $k$th subsequent red packet; (2) extensive margin: whether the recipient sent the $k$th subsequent red packet; and (3) intensive margin: the amount sent conditional on being the user who sends the $k$th subsequent red packet.} For both the first and second subsequent red packets, we find significant differences for the extensive margins ($p<0.01$), although the difference for the first subsequent red packets is much larger.
+For the intensive margin, the effect of luckiest draw recipients is smaller than non-luckiest draw recipients for the first subsequent ($p=0.013$) but not for the second subsequent red packet ($p>0.1$).